TheKerfuffle/timer-grid-spike/README.md

     This has been a tough challenge.
 Nonograms need data to populate a large grid and the puzzle app I plan to build will do need to store an individual user's progress on a puzzle as well.
 I can get a layout I am happy with, however I need to find a way to get the vertical and horizontal tabs to show their data as well without having to store said data.

-    Next I plan next to try and manipulate the color of the boxes created on click.
+    Next I componentized the individiual grid elements so that on click I could more simply manipulate the colors of the individual element.
+The next challenge will be to set the color to one color on right click and to another on left click.